lihini223/Food-Ordering-System-WFA/README.md

 •	Admins must be provided with a more advanced and functional dashboard other than normal users as they are assessed with much more duties and responsibilities.
 •	Admins should be able to add/remove/update/check cashiers and their details.
 •	Admins should be able to add/remove/update/check offers and various food items.
+•	Cashiers should be capable of generating the bills